mttaggart/seclab/README.md

 1. A dedicated [Proxmox](https://www.proxmox.com) server.
 2. `openvswitch` installed.
-3. A jumpbox on the Proxmox server
+3. A jumpbox on the Proxmox server.
-4. Packer, Terraform, and Ansible installed.
+4. Packer, Terraform, Vault, and Ansible installed, ideally on the jumpbox.

+Some light setup is required for each section.
+See each `README.md` to configure.